Dear friends

 Holy Communion

-Sunday June 29th
+Sunday March 29th Palm Sunday

 10.00am

-United Mission Community service
+United Mission Community Service

 buddy